Image by TuiPhotoengineer from iStock

 Design and Architecture: Defining What “Good” Looks Like

-Architects play a crucial role in establishing the technical foundation and direction of systems.
+Architects help define the technical foundation and direction of systems.

 Software Engineering: Staying Hands-On and Leading Technically